 In March 2020, the University of Saskatchewan outlined special measures designed to ensure quality in the delivery of all educational programs in light of the COVID-19 pandemic.
 In full compliance with these measures, SELU has worked to transition many of its professional development opportunities to online delivery.

 As a result, we are conscious of the wide variety of technical backgrounds and facilities available to potential participants in our online events.
-To offer assurances—and to maintain our own—in advance of registration in any of our online programs, SELU requires that potential participants complete, and pass, the following two tests of their computer environment.
+To offer assurances—and to maintain our own—in advance of registration in any of our online programs, SELU requires that potential participants complete the Zoom meeting test below when they register.

-Don't worry, there are no skill-testing questions.
-The two tests are designed to double-check that your internet connection, computer system, and software are sufficient and suitable to ensure a quality experience within our EAPLS Modules.
+By completing the Zoom meeting test when participants register, they will immediately know if they need to do any troubleshooting prior to the broadcast.
+SELU is unable to provide technical support during the broadcast.
 Be aware that you will require (at a minimum) a desktop or laptop computer with a camera, microphone, and speakers, as well as web access through an updated version of the Chrome or FireFox web browser.
 Acessing the webinar on a cellphone is not advised.

-From the computer you intend to use when you participate in an EAPLS Module, and with that computer connected to your internet service, please click on the following buttons to run each of the two tests.
+From the computer you intend to use when you participate in an EAPLS Module, and with that computer connected to your internet service, please click on the following button to run the Zoom mmeting.

 Step 2: Registration

-For group registrations by school divisions or First Nations education authorities, please have a contact person for the group complete the group registration form available by clicking the button below.
-Once submitted, a representative of SELU may contact the contact person to discuss payment options.
+For group registrations by school divisions or First Nations education authorities, please have a contact person for the group complete the group registration spreadsheet available in the registration form.
+Once submitted, a representative of SELU will contact the contact person to discuss payment options.